 See the redesigned host list below:

-We’ve redesigned the service, process, and host lists in order to offer a much higher load speed.
+The latest Dynatrace release focused on the redesign of the service, process, and host lists in order to offer higher load speed.

-The problem impact and name filters were introduced to enable convenient filtering possibilities to build AIOps health dashboards and to reduce the number of clicks necessary to focus on unhealthy services or hosts.
+The problem impact filter, as well as name filters, were introduced to enable convenient filtering possibilities and to build AIOps health dashboards that reduce the number of clicks necessary to focus on unhealthy services or hosts.